ARTICLES

 Practical Tips for Future Visitors

-• Although it’s autumn in Spain, Córdoba can be quite hot: bring light and comfortable clothing.
-Sometimes it rains lightly, but nothing a small umbrella can’t handle.
+• Although it is autumn in Spain, Córdoba can still be quite hot: bring light, comfortable clothing.
+Occasional light showers may occur, so a small umbrella is useful.

-• Book your accommodation and activities in advance, especially the workshops led by guest artists, which sell out quickly once announced.
+• Book accommodation and activities in advance, especially workshops led by guest artists, which tend to sell out quickly once they are announced.

 By Daniela Fabres @danielafabres_